sebsch2002/sjgrabber/README.md

 ### Why do I get an *'unidentified developer'* warning (mac)?
 **TL;DR**: *right click + open* **or** *hold control-key + double-click* to open SJgrabber for the first time.

-I don't have acquired a developer certificate from Apple (paying 99$ per year doesn't sound reasonable to me) so you might have problems to [open apps from unidentified developers](http://support.apple.com/kb/PH14369).
+I don't have acquired a developer certificate from Apple (paying 99$ per year doesn't sound reasonable to me) so you might have problems to open SJgrabber for the first time on Mac OS X >=10.7.
+Follow [these steps (detailed explanation)](http://support.apple.com/kb/PH14369) to open SJgrabber.

 ### Why are there 2 executables (windows)?
 One has the right icon (`Start SJgrabber.exe`), the other one (`SJgrabber.exe`) doesn't.
 I did this to [tackle a limitation in the automated build process](https://github.com/mllrsohn/grunt-node-webkit-builder/issues/78) using [grunt-node-webkit-builder](https://www.npmjs.org/package/grunt-node-webkit-builder).